Automating the Lifecycle of a Preview Environment

 Conclusion#

 Hopefully this has provided a conceptual idea on what the lifecycle of a Preview Environment looks like and some technical choices that should aid in building the lifecycle.
-As previously mentioned, the lifecycle may be entirely different based on what architecture is backing the environments but concepts should remain quite similar.
+As previously mentioned, the lifecycle may be entirely different based on what architecture is backing the environments but the concepts should remain quite similar.
 We start with an input, in the case of this article, our input was a Webhook.
 That input creates an action, such as a creating a Preview Environment, which will be executed by the system and produce an outcome.
 The outcome in this case is a new Preview Environment that is accessible over the internet to allow for testing code changes or garnering feedback on new designs.
-This lifecycle is then repeated as new product requirements arise and
+This lifecycle is then repeated over and over as new product requirements arise.